Showing posts with label life. Show all posts

 "Officer, do you realize there will be school buses headed down this road in less than three hours?
 How are my kids supposed to get home?"

 "Huh.
 I hadn't thought about that.
 I don't know.
 Maybe we'll have to escort them to their homes."
 (Yes, he really said that.
-And I'm thinking, how are you going to escort them around the house?)
+And I'm thinking, how are you going to escort them around THE HOUSE?)

 Accepting the absolutely uncanny reality of things, I drew in a deep breath and asked, "Is it okay if I pull over to the side of the street here and wait?"